NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 Volume mounted successfully.
 ```

-For additional examples, run `./ntap_dsutil.py create volume -h`.
+For additional examples, run `./netapp_dataops.py create volume -h`.

 <a name="cli-delete-volume"></a>

 #### Delete an Existing Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously delete an existing data volume.
-The command for deleting an existing data volume is `./ntap_dsutil.py delete volume`.
+The NetApp DataOps Toolkit can be used to near-instantaneously delete an existing data volume.
+The command for deleting an existing data volume is `./netapp_dataops.py delete volume`.

 The following options/arguments are required: